Active Travel in Cheshire East

 A key action of the Cycling Strategy is the implementation of a cycle proofing toolkit (PDF, 231KB) to ensure that new development schemes take cycling into consideration as part of the design and planning process.
 We have trained officers to ensure this happens.

-Active Travel Champion
+Active Travel member champion

 Our ambition is a ‘step change’ in the take up of active travel by residents of all ages across Cheshire East – with a focus on encouraging more people to walk, cycle and wheel safely more often with confidence for everyday journeys and leisure, especially into and out of town and village centres.